nekinenadd/React-Django/README.md

 # Room Party - WEB App (Spotify API)

-This is a web application that uses spotify Web API
+Room Party is a  web application that helps users manage their party music.

 Django Rest Framework has been used for backend and React for frontend.
 Currently this app uses Class based components which will later be changed to function based components.

+## Features
 When creating a room (HOST) can :

- - Retrieve data from your favourite artist, album or show.
- - Search for Spotify content.
  - Control and interact with the playback, play and resume, Seek to a position or retrieve your queue.
- - Manage your personal library, by creating a new playlist and adding your favourite tracks to it.
- - Get recommendations based on the music you listen the most.
+ - Approves guests
+ - Set votes to skip a song
- -
+ - Set guests limit

 Where a guest can only do (If host approves it):

  -  Control and interact with the playback, play and resume.
  -  Change a song

-Guests enters a room by ID which can only host provide.